ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 Scoring Scale and Maximum Score

-The ACFT uses a 100-point scale for each of its six events.
+The ACFT follows a 100-point scale for each of its six events, allowing for a total possible score of 600 points across all activities.

 • 3-Repetition Maximum Deadlift: 140 lbs (minimum) to 340 lbs (maximum)